-Whether you’ve decided to cut down on your buy-to-let portfolio or have plans to sell your current buy-to-let and invest in a new property; or walk away from property investment completely there are a few steps you need to take in order to sell your rental property smoothly.
+Whether you’ve decided to cut down on your buy-to-let portfolio or have plans to sell your current buy-to-let and invest in a new property; or walk away from property investment completely there are a few steps you need to take in order to sell a rental property smoothly.
 But don’t worry, we’re on hand to make it as easy as possible.

 1. Make your mortgage provider aware